Last Updated on July 9, 2026 by Daniel Globe

 Spring: A Season of Blooms and Beats

-The spring months of March through May are particularly popular due to the mild weather and the blooming of flowers across the state.
-Cities like Nashville and Memphis come alive with music festivals and outdoor events during this time, attracting tourists eager to experience the vibrant culture.
+The spring months of March through May are particularly popular thanks to mild weather and blooming flowers across the state.
+Cities like Nashville and Memphis come alive with music festivals and outdoor events during this time, drawing tourists eager to experience the vibrant culture.

 Summer Fun for Families

 Summer is another peak season, especially for families taking vacations.
-From June to August, schools are out, and families often plan trips to Tennessee’s numerous attractions, including theme parks like Dollywood in Pigeon Forge and water parks throughout the state.
+From June to August, schools are out and families often plan trips to Tennessee’s many attractions, including theme parks like Dollywood in Pigeon Forge and water parks throughout the state.
+Expect higher humidity and afternoon thunderstorms, so plan outdoor excursions for mornings when possible.

 Fall Foliage and Festivals

-Fall is equally popular, particularly in October when the foliage transforms into a breathtaking display of colors.
-Events like the National Storytelling Festival in Jonesborough draw crowds eager to experience Tennessee’s rich storytelling tradition amidst the stunning autumn scenery.
+Fall is equally popular, particularly in October when the foliage turns into a striking display of color.
+Events like the National Storytelling Festival in Jonesborough draw crowds eager to experience Tennessee’s rich storytelling tradition amid the stunning autumn scenery.

 Events and Festivals in Tennessee